ztzhang/SoundSynth/README.md

 Refer to **offline pre-computation**, which should build this binary as well.

 The built binary is located in `modal_sound/build/bin/click_synth`

-#### Running online simulation

-The entry code is `online_synth/gen_sound.py`

-If one wish to render the corresponding video as well, you need to install [Blender](https://www.blender.org/) and specify its path in `gen_sound.py`.
-Also ffmepg is need if one needs to combine seperate sound track or rendered images into a single soundtrack / video.

-`gen_sound.py` takes several arguments, one can use -r to skip rendering and -v to skip compining rendered images and sound into a single video.
-One also needs to specify the scene id, the object id and material id.
-An example usage is

-`gen_sound.py scene-id object1-id material-for-object1-id object2-id material-for-object2-id`

 # Data